vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-asserted-ids/README.md

   - `internalDefault` (`boolean?`): true to start a new ID as internal rather than external
 - ⚡ output:
   - `idsChange` (`AssertedId[]`)
+  - `extMoreRequest` (`RefLookupSetEvent`): the user requested more about the current external lookup source.

 #### AssertedCompositeIdComponent